 - Master’s degree from an ALA-accredited program

-- Ability to work strategically and collaboratively with stakeholders
+- Ability to work collaboratively with colleagues in and out of the library

-- Demonstrated interest or coursework in information literacy and library instruction
+- Interest, coursework or experience in teaching information literacy

 - Classroom teaching experience

-- Knowledge of pedagogy, instructional design, or education theory
+- Knowledge of pedagogical approaches or learning theory

 Visit the UH Libraries Employment page for more information: http://libraries.uh.edu/about/employment/.
 Potential applicants seeking further information should contact Christina Gola, Director of Recruitment and Organizational Learning, at 713-743-9761 or email@example.com.